JonasMuehlmann/MVPL/README.md

 ## Parser

-The parser is a *recursive descent parser* and uses *parser combinators*, and a *pratt parser* for dealing with operator precedence.
+The parser is a *recursive descent parser* and uses *parser combinators* with *backtracking*, and a *pratt parser* for dealing with operator precedence.

 The parser turns a token stream like this:
 ```json